Why is ProThinker able to add value to Wealth Management / Financial Planning?

 Verifiable – When valuation indicators are used by itself rather than in combination, different values arise, and investors are forced to choose which indicator to use, often without back-testing to make sure that the indicator they choose has explained the stock price well.
 We plot our chosen composite indicator together with the past stock prices so that you can verify the accuracy for yourself.

-To illustrate, the Composite Valuation Indicator for Apple’s stock is plotted below.
-Anyone looking at this chart can see how effective the Composite Valuation Indicator has been in explaining past stock prices and therefore can have the confidence to rely on it to predict future prices.
+To illustrate, the Composite Valuation Indicator for Amazon’s stock is plotted below.
+We can see how effective the Composite Valuation Indicator has been in explaining past stock prices and therefore can have the confidence to rely on it to predict future prices.

-How is ProThinker able to add value to Wealth Management?
+How is ProThinker able to add value to Wealth Management/Financial Planning?

 A wealth management company may be getting its research from multiple sources and mainly from stockbroking firms.
 Stockbroking firms do not like to recommend sells or give low stock valuations for fear of offending the management of listed companies or for fear of losing investment banking business.
 Wealth Management companies that rely heavily on stockbrokers’ recommendation may be susceptible to these types of biases.
 Our reports can provide an independent view to the stockbroker’s recommendations.
 Since our reports are quantitative-based and we are not affiliated to any investment bank, we are able to provide you with reports that are more objective than stockbroking companies.